Below are 15 Frequently Asked Questions about Gold IRAs:

 What most people like to do when setting up this type of retirement account is to buy their gold from a reputable online dealer who also specialises in retirement investing.
 Having just one party to deal with everything makes the whole process much quicker, more convenient and more straightforward.
 So this is certainly something you want to keep on the lookout for.

-#8 – What Types of Bullion Can I Include?
+#8 – What Types of Bullion Can I Include in a Gold IRA?

 You are permitted by the US government, under the terms of the 1997 Tax Payer Relief Act, to hold certain types of bullion and rare coins in a gold / precious metals IRA.
 The requirement is that the bullion you hold is at least 99.5% pure and that it is held in an approved depository which is in a different location to your IRA custodian.
 Below is a list of what is eligible to be held in retirement accounts.